biopython/biopython.github.io/wiki/Phylo.md

 `str(tree)` produces a plain-text representation of the entire tree.
 Strings are automatically truncated to ensure reasonable display.

-Use this with the print statement to get a quick overview of your tree:
+Use this with the print function to get a quick overview of your tree:

 ``` pycon
 >>> tree = Phylo.parse('phyloxml_examples.xml', 'phyloxml').next()